Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: Phenomenology of Diquark-Formation Induced SRC

+The diquark-formation based SRC model is based on the low mass $[ud]$ diquark and the $u$ and $d$ quark flavors have an effect on the nuclear isospin dependence of SRC.
 In the quark-diquark approach to nucleon structure \cite{Lichtenberg:1967zz,Qin:2019hgk,Brodsky:2014yha,1992PhLB..286...29B}, formation of the energetically favored scalar $[ud]$ diquark requires the nucleons to have available valence quarks with total isospin $I=0$.
 In this scenario, each nucleon already contains one $[ud]$ diquark and therefore neutron-proton interactions dominate due to the available valence quark flavors,

-in the N-N systems.
+in the NN systems.
 Neutron-proton correlations were labeled ``isophobic'' short-range correlations and were first discovered at Brookhaven National Laboratory~\cite{2003PhRvL..90d2301T,Piasetzky:2006ai}.
 They have subsequently been extensively studied by the CLAS collaboration at Jefferson Laboratory \cite{Subedi1476,Duer:2018sby,2019PhRvL.122q2502D}.
-For two nucleons with a 3-valence quark internal configuration, any nuclear isospin combination of N-N pairs can form $[ud]$ diquarks.
+For two nucleons with a 3-valence quark internal configuration, any nuclear isospin combination of NN pairs can form $[ud]$ diquarks.
 In this case, neutron-proton correlations are favored by simple counting arguments; a factor of $\frac{5}{4}$ in favor of $n-p$ because there are a maximum of 5 possible $[ud]$ diquarks in the $n-p$ system as opposed to 4 in the $n-n$ (or $p-p$) systems.
 Both cases predict a distortion of quark distributions inside nuclei but the strength of the ``isophobic'' nature of short-range correlations differs.

-\subsection{Predictions for A=3 nuclei}
+\subsubsection{Predictions for A=3 nuclei}